When does the DSSL meet?

 Aren’t you a party that’s in competition with the Democratic Party for votes and support?

-No, we are not a separate party.
+No, we are not a political party.
 Like our friends and allies in the feminist, labor, civil rights, religious, and community organizing movements, many of us have been active in the Democratic Party.
-We work with those movements to strengthen the party’s left wing, represented by the Congressional Progressive Caucus.
+We work with those movements to augment the party’s left wing, represented by the Congressional Progressive Caucus.

 The process and structure of American elections seriously hurts third party efforts.
 Winner-take-all elections instead of proportional representation, rigorous party qualification requirements that vary from state to state, a presidential instead of a parliamentary system, and the two-party monopoly on political power have doomed third party efforts.
 We hope that at some point in the future, in coalition with our allies, an alternative national party will be viable.
 For now, we will continue to support progressives who have a real chance at winning elections, which usually means left-wing Democrats.